Saturday, September 14, 2024

 Hypnosis as we understand it today... is a... 'state-of-mind' ...a narrowing of all peripheral observations of proxemic, haptic and vocalic stimuli that allows for an internalized or focalized perception of an issue... or condition... of importance to the subject.
 It was... and is today... an attentional and investigative method of structural, behavioral and kinesthetic value in the analysis of postural expressions exhibited in one's gait, stance and gesture... that can influence one's mind/body pain, stress and anxiety... leading many professions in today's scientific community to adopt hypnosis... and its many forms... to their particular fields of interest.

-During the last century hypnosis was the method of choice when it came to conditions often called psychosomatic in nature (e.g., hysterical or conversion disorders like tension headaches... in relation to the eventual development of Freud's applied psychoanalytic concepts and theories) ...which today... we as hypnotherapists... would refer to as a mind/body 'disturbance.'
+During the last century hypnosis was the method of choice when it came to conditions often called psychosomatic in nature (e.g., hysterical or conversion disorders like chronic tension/psychodynamic headaches... in relation to the eventual development of Freud's applied psychoanalytic concepts and theories) ...which today... we as hypnotherapists... would refer to as a mind/body 'disturbance.'
 Such disturbances are often recognized as a postural form of aberrant body position that is so vague and ill defined that a proper diagnostic value could not be readily placed upon it.
 It is... and was... a 'mind/body' situation that more often than not produced an anatomical or physiological aberration in neuromusculoskeletal function.
 It is the reason that I became interested in hypnosis some years ago... as the meaning of such 'expressive postures' and disorders fit nicely into Palmer's chiropractic philosophy of 'innate' and 'auto-suggestive' disorders related to functional disturbances which often manifested themselves in such 'mind/body' and 'self-limiting' neuromusculoskeletal issues of weightbearing and gravitational disequilibrium... which over time would diminish with little or no need for active interventions.

 Continuing on with this mind/body concept of self-hypnosis and auto-suggestion we have Freud who transitioned into what he called 'free-association' which many believe... as do I... is simply another of the many forms of 'self-hypnosis.'
 So it was the eventual use of self-hypnosis for such disorders that brought varied and individualized hypnotic techniques to the forefront of the neurobiological question of mind affecting body and body affecting the mind... as in Palmer's concept of auto-suggestion.
 Though in truth... the mind/body connection and its understanding would take almost another century before being established through advanced neuroscience... neuroimaging... and the more precisely defined neurophysiological as well as neuroanatomical relationship between the mind and body... while not forgetting the ever present metaphysical and metapsychological aspects of human nature.